-IVANA BACIK Autumn 2019

-Web: www.ivanabacik.com

-Email: ivana.bacik@oireachtas.ie

-Facebook Group: Ivana Bacik

-Twitter@ivanabacik

-Phone: +353 1 618 3136
+IVANA BACIK Spring 2020 Web: www.ivanabacik.com Email: ivana.bacik@oireachtas.ie Facebook Group: Ivana Bacik Twitter@ivanabacik Phone: +353 1 618 3136

-Welcome to the autumn 2019 newsletter from Senator Ivana Bacik.
-I was honoured to be reelected in April 2016 to represent Dublin University graduates in Seanad Éireann.
+Welcome to the spring 2020 newsletter from Senator Ivana Bacik.
+I was honoured to be re-elected in April 2016 to represent Dublin University graduates in Seanad Éireann.
 I will make sure to keep you up to date with the work that I am doing in the Seanad, and would be happy to raise issues there on your behalf.

-frana

-LABOUR

-With Speaker Nancy Pelosi at her visit to the Houses of the Oireachtas as part of Dáil100, April 2019 Legislative Achievements in the Seanad Since my first election in 2007, I have had six private member's bills accepted by Government; four of which have become law.
-The four which have become law already are: (1) Criminal Justice (Female Genital Mutilation) Act 2012, which for the first time created a specific offence of FGM; (2) Civil Registration (Amendment) Act 2012, which enables non-religious solemnisers like those from the Humanist Association of Ireland to conduct legal wedding ceremonies; (3) Equality (Miscellaneous Provisions) Act 2015, which amends section 37 of the Employment Equality Act to prohibit discrimination against LGBT teachers or hospital workers; and (4) Competition (Amendment) Act 2017, which provides collective bargaining rights to vulnerable self-employed workers like freelance journalists, actors and musicians.
+Ivana LABOUR With Speaker Nancy Pelosi at her visit to the Houses of the Oireachtas as part of Dáil100, April 2019 Legislative Achievements Since my first election in 2007, I have had six private member's bills accepted by Government; five of which have become law.
+The five which have become law already are: (1) Criminal Justice (Female Genital Mutilation) Act 2012, which for the first time created a specific offence of FGM; (2) Civil Registration (Amendment) Act 2012, which enables non-religious solemnisers like those from the Humanist Association of Ireland to conduct legal wedding ceremonies; (3) Equality (Miscellaneous Provisions) Act 2015, which amends section 37 of the Employment Equality Act to prohibit discrimination against LGBT teachers or hospital workers; (4) Competition (Amendment) Act 2017, which provides collective bargaining rights to vulnerable self-employed workers like freelance journalists, actors and musicians.
 This was developed in conjunction with trade unions including NUJ, Equity and SIPTU, and was the first private member's bill to become law since the general election 2016.
+Finally, (5), my bill to ensure pension equality for same-sex couples became law was accepted by Government and became law as part of last year's Social Welfare Act.
+My sixth bill accepted by Government was the Gender Pay Gap Bill - see below.
 Gender Pay Gap Legislation In September 2018, the Gender Pay Gap bill that I had introduced in the Seanad in May 2017 was passed through the Seanad.
 Labour TDs tabled the Bill before the Dáil where it passed Second Stage on 3 October 2018.
 My bill would require all companies with 50 or more staff to publish anonymised data showing pay levels and gender breakdown in their organisations, in order to see if a gender pay gap exists.
 The bill would then empower the Human Rights and Equality Commission to take action against companies which pay men more than women.
 Overall, women in Ireland earn on average 14% less than men.
 Laws that require wage transparency have reduced the gap between the earnings of women and men in other countries.
 The government have now introduced their own legislation to tackle the gender pay gap, currently before the Oireachtas - if passed, it will meant that we can finally have transparency on the real gender pay gap in Ireland.